JAEarly/JAEarly/README.md

     - Multiple instance learning

 :mailbox_with_mail: How to reach me:
-    - Email is probably the best bet.
+    - Email is probably the best bet: joseph.early.ai@gmail.com
-    - You can find my details on [my website](https://www.jearly.co.uk/)
+    - You can find out more about me on my website: https://www.jearly.co.uk/

 :point_down: See some of my projects below! :point_down: